Xin dynasty: Government

 Wang Mang implemented several reforms, systematically transforming the government of the Han dynasty based on his understanding of the Confucian classics and what turned out to be his faulty beliefs about the ancient Western Zhou's government system.
 Sinologist Li Feng described these reforms as "socialist and imperialist combined".
 In order to weaken the nobles, strengthen the central government, reform the economy, and improve the peasants' situation, Wang Mang redistributed land from the rich to those who owned nothing, introduced new taxes on slave owning, prohibited the sale of slaves, and implemented limits on how much farmland one family was allowed to own.
+He established the first income tax through a 10% tax of net earnings from wild herb and fruit collection, fishing, shepherding, and various nonagricultural activities and forms of trading.
+People were obligated to report their taxes to the government and officials would audit these reports.
+The penalty for evading this tax was one year of hard labor and confiscation of the entirety of a person's property.
+Because it caused popular discontent, this income tax was abolished in 22 CE.

 He also nationalized farmland, and restored the government's old monopoly on the salt and iron industries.
 To further strengthen the empire's struggling economy and restore the government's fiscal stability, the Xin dynasty also implemented a new system to stabilize market prices, replaced the gold currency with a bronze currency, and forced nobles of marquis and lower rank to exchange all their gold for copper coins.
 These policies allowed the nearly-broke government to regain much-needed funds, and actually improved the economy, but caused great resentment among the nobility.
 Wang Mang also reduced the status of foreign vassal rulers in an attempt to strengthen the Xin empire's control over its border regions.

 In an attempt to return to an idealized past, the Xin regime also implemented architectural changes to the capital Chang'an.
 The "Nine Temples" were constructed where the emperor worshipped the Three Sovereigns and Five Emperors, breaking with the Han dynasty's tradition to worship one's own ancestors.
 At the "Bright Hall", Wang Mang observed the change of the seasons in accordance with the Confucian traditions.
 He also opened up posts at the imperial academies, so far dominated by New Text Confucianism, for scholars who supported the Confucian Old Texts.
 Sinologist Hans van Ess has speculated that this was Wang Mang's attempt at achieving a better balance between the competing schools of thought, although the emperor himself probably preferred the Confucian New Texts.

 Historians who lived during the Han dynasty ridiculed Wang Mang's movement to return to the order of the Zhou dynasty as neither practical nor successful, but the Xin dynasty's attempted reforms served as an inspiration for later emperors.
 According to Li Feng, Wang Mang would have been "the greatest reformer in Chinese history" if his regime had survived.